diagrams/diagrams-svg/README.md

 # Usage

-Here is a simple example that uses _diagrams-svg_ to draw a square.
+A simple example that uses _diagrams-svg_ to draw a square.

 ```haskell
 import Diagrams.Prelude